TharunMVG/Research-paper-analyzer/README.md

 # Gen AI System for Identifying Research Gaps and Future Directions in Scientific Literature

-This project automatically collects open-access research papers, extracts *future work* and *research gaps*, and leverages LLMs to generate **project ideas, research directions, and paper suggestions**.
+This project can ingest open-access research papers, extracts *future work* and *research gaps*, and leverage LLMs to generate **project ideas, research directions, and paper suggestions**.

 ---